sbellem/qtee/qtee.md

 [^3]: See for instance [RFC 9334](https://www.rfc-editor.org/rfc/rfc9334.html#name-security-considerations) (section 12) for security considerations when treating the topic of remote attestation.
 [^4]: The reasoning is that design and implementation flaws can be fixed and can happen whether the design is open source or not, whether the supply chain is correct, etc. Hence, design and implementation bugs can be treated separately.
 It could be argued that an open source hardware design may benefit from a broader community and overtime will contain less bugs than a closed source design.
 [^5]: See also https://github.com/sbellem/qtee/issues/7
+[^6]: The word "_practically_" is emphasized and intentionally used here because according to in [Physically Unclonable Functions: A Study on the State of the Art and Future Research Directions]:
+"_Again, the hardness of cloning can be considered from a theoretical and a practical point of view. **Practically, cloning can be very hard or infeasible.** Demonstrating theoretical unclonability on the other hand is very difficult. **The only known systems which can be proven to be theoretically unclonable are based on quantum physics.**_"

 [Experimental relativistic zero-knowledge proofs]: https://www.nature.com/articles/s41586-021-03998-y